lj-lijun/GNSS_time_series_CME_software/README.md

 •	It is recommended to use MATLAB version 2022(a/b) or higher.

-•	It is recommended to start the MATLAB software before using the software, as a MATLAB environment is required for GTS_CME to run;
+•	It is recommended to start the MATLAB software before using the software, as a MATLAB environment is required for gCMEbox to run;

 •	It is recommended to open the software catalog through MATLAB.